gardener/documentation/hugo/content/050-tutorials/content/howto/content_trust/_index.md

 Prior to version 1.8, Docker didn’t have a way to verify the authenticity of a server image.
 But in v1.8, a new feature called **Docker Content Trust** was introduced to automatically sign and verify the signature of a publisher.

-So, as soon as a server image is downloaded, it is cross-checked with the signature of the publisher to see if it tampered in any way. **This solves the problem of trust.**
+So, as soon as a server image is downloaded, it is cross-checked with the signature of the publisher to see if someone tampered with it in any way. **This solves the problem of trust.**

+In addition you should scan all images for known vulnerabilities, this can fill another book